vincentnam/docker_datalake/README.md

                 - the date=
             - If the task has been triggered by the "Check_data_to_process" dag, it contains ("%s_%s_%s:%s"):
                 - the user
+TODO : Openstack, MongoDB, API Rest for insertion, web gui, etc..
+Openstack Swift : REST API (see documentation)
+MongoDB : API in several languages (Pymongo in Python as an example) Airflow : Web server GUI and REST API (see documentation)

                 - the container
                 - the data swift id
                 - the date (datetime)